WebAssembly/spec/md-proto/WebAssembly.md

-The called function &mdash; the *callee* &mdash; is [executed](#function-execution), with the `*args*` operands passed to it as its incoming arguments, and the current depth plus some implementation-defined finite amount as its depth value.
+The called function &mdash; the *callee* &mdash; is [executed](#function-execution), with the `*args*` operands passed to it as its incoming arguments, and the current recursion depth value plus some implementation-defined positive amount as its recursion depth value.
 The return value of the call is defined by the execution.

+TODO: Define implementation-defined.

-**Trap:** Call stack overflow, if the depth value is greater than some implementation-defined limit,
+**Trap:** Call stack overflow, if the recursion depth value is greater than some implementation-defined limit.

 > This means that implementations are not permitted to perform implicit opportunistic tail-call elimination.